 Depending on where you’re planning on shooting, Tax incentives can be a great way to get a portion of your funding in place.
 If you’re in the US, then shooting in Kentucky can get you as much as 35% of your budget.
 Granted, that will go down to about 30% once you take out a loan against it so that it becomes real money instead of a letter of credit.
 That loan will be fairly low interest, since Kentucky’s incentive is structured as cash.

 There are a lot of things I could go into about tax incentives, but it’s more than I can cover in this blog.
-I might make a future blog about it.
-Possibly on the ProductionNext blog.
-3. Grants
+I might make a future blog or video about it Comment and ask.

 There aren’t a lot of development stage grants out there, and as such the few there are tend to be in very high demand.
 However, if you can get some portion of you money via a grant from the Kenneth Rainin Foundation or some other development stage granter, then it cuts the risk for your investors and gives you first money in.